 Q14.
 Why do many remote Aboriginal people eat such poor food that affects their health?
 How can this be changed?

-Strange legal and political/ governance systems are like a snare/trap for people who don’t understand them.
+Legal and political/ governance systems are like a snare/trap for people who don’t understand them.
 So legal literacy is essential for Aboriginal language regions across Australia to create legal harmony within the Australian community.
 Good capacity building/ community education will allow them to investigate the whole legal/governance subject.

-An example of resources we have created to help address legal questions from Yolŋu people, in Yolŋu Matha language, on our online learning platform:
+Some resources we have created to help address legal questions from Yolŋu people, in Yolŋu Matha language, on our online learning platform:

 What is Evidence?
 Real conversation around Yolŋu Law

 Translations for some of the programs we produce have also been made available in English.
 Please look for the ptf file on some programs.

 Some Q&As around legal questions from Balanda to help bridge the gap in understanding: